How I Use Hugo Render Hooks on This Site

 block: true

-Here’s the custom render-table.html I’m using to enable horizontal scrolling for tables, while still preserving alignment and any custom attributes added in the Markdown:
+Here’s the custom render-table.html I’m using it to enable horizontal scrolling for tables, while still preserving alignment and any custom attributes added in the Markdown:

 <div class="table-scroll">